Unspokenevil/hg-engine-wiki/Trainer-Pokémon-Structure-Documentation.md

 trainerclass num
 specifies the trainer class

-battletype num
-specifies the battle type (single or double) that ensues when facing this trainer

 nummons num
 tells the game to read num mons from the trainer party file